htoomin1997/gm-take-home-client/README.md

 1. Run "npm install" to install all dependencies.
 2. Run "npm start" to run the client.

 Something that I want to note is that my local keychain points to hm1487 which is an old github account that I no longer want to use, but I want to point out that that is still my account and that this is all my work!
-This is my work!
+I have pushed from htoomin1997 as well to demonstrate this point.

 Thanks for taking the time to read this, and I hope you enjoy my project!